sun-yitao/tp/docs/UserGuide.md

 - `add-consult n/John Doe d/10/10/2020 tm/18:00 a/SOC Basement ty/personal`
 - `add-consult n/Ann Lim d/30/05/2020 tm/11:00 a/Tembusu College ty/group `

+### Deleting a consultation: `del-consult`

+Deletes a consultation from the address book.

+Use this to indicate a consultation has been completed or remove incorrect consultation slots.

+Format: `del-consult INDEX`

+Examples:

+- `del-consult 1`

 ### Listing all consultations: `list-consult`

 Shows a list of all consultations in charge by the TA.